leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

 The most appreciated libraries for advanced CLI parameters seem to be `Click <https://click.palletsprojects.com>`_ (declarative) and `Fire <https://github.com/google/python-fire>`_ (automatic).

-For the Docker container, we follow our `Dockerflow conventions <https://github.com/mozilla-services/Dockerflow>`_.
-This helps our OPs team to treat all containers the same way, regardless of implementation language etc.
+For the Docker container, at Mozilla we follow our `Dockerflow conventions <https://github.com/mozilla-services/Dockerflow>`_.
+This helps our OPs team to treat all containers the same way, regardless of the implementation language etc.

-A good take away for any application is to manage configuration through environment variables.
+A good take away for any application deployment is to manage configuration through environment variables (recommended in `12factor <https://12factor.net/config>`_ too).

 We centralize all configuration values in a dedicated module ``config.py``, that reads variables from env.